fangwentong/nexus-uploader/README.md

 - `--include-group`: Applies the given regex to groupId.
 - `--include-version`: Applies the given regex to version.
 - `--force-upload`: Forces upload even if the artifact already exists on the server.
+- `--limit`: Only upload the latest k versions (by mtime) for each artifact, default no limit.

 ## Example